grafana/agent/docs/sources/flow/getting-started/collect-prometheus-metrics.md

 This topic describes how to:

-* Configure metrics delivery
+* Configure metrics delivery.
-* Collect metrics from Kubernetes Pods
+* Collect metrics from Kubernetes Pods.

 ## Components used in this topic